singh-man/books/crackingTheCoding/12_cAndC++.md

 We can do this by storing, in this "extra" memory, the address of where the full memory block begins.
 We will store this immediately before the aligned memory block.
 Of course, this means that we now need to allocate even more extra memory to ensure that we have enough space to store this pointer.

-Therefore, to guarantee both an aligned address and space for this pointer, we will need to allocate an addi­tional alignment  -  1  +  sizeof(void\*) bytes.
+Therefore, to guarantee both an aligned address and space for this pointer, we will need to allocate an additional alignment  -  1  +  sizeof(void\*) bytes.

 The code below implements this approach.
 ```c++